ecmwf/pyflow-wellies/docs/quickstart_guide.md

 $ ./deploy config/*.yaml
 ```

 wellies reads and parses the YAML files from path given.
-The configuration settings are stored in a `Config` object that's defined
+The configuration settings are stored in a `Config` object created from the class that's defined
 in `deploy.py`.

 ```python title="suite/nodes.py"